- Doing Business

 Energy Conservation Deferred Loan

-Up to $6,500 is available to qualifying residents of Ramsey County for select energy conservation upgrades, including new furnaces, boilers, and insulation.
+Up to $10,000 is available to qualifying residents of Ramsey County for select energy conservation upgrades, including new furnaces, boilers, and insulation.
 Make no payments, pay no interest, and owe nothing when you own your home for ten years!
 Income restrictions apply.
-Contact the Neighborhood Energy Connection (NEC) at 651-221-4462, ext.
-132 or visit the Neighborhood Energy Connection website for more information.
+Contact the Center for Energy Connection (CEE) at 651-789-5706 or visit the Center for Energy Connection website for more information.

 Low Income Energy Assistance Program

 The Energy Assistance Program (EAP) helps pay for home heating costs and furnace repairs for income qualified households.
-Grants are available for renters or homeowners, for households with income at or below 50 percent of the state medium income, and based on energy cost, household size, and income.
-For more information on the application process call 800-657-3710 or visit the MN Commerce website.
+Grants are available for renters or homeowners.
+Eligibility is based on income and household size.
+For more information on the application process visit the MN Commerce website.

 Residential Rehabilitation Deferred Loan Program

-Home improvement deferred payment loans for up to $15,000 may be used for basic and necessary improvements that make your home more livable, more energy efficient, or more accessible for disabled persons.
+Home improvement deferred payment loans for up to $27,000 may be used for basic and necessary improvements that make your home more livable, more energy efficient, or more accessible for disabled persons.
 There is no interest and no monthly payment.
 Income restrictions apply.
-Contact The Housing Resource Center at 651-486-7401 or visit the Greater Metropolitan Housing Corporation (GMC) website.
+Visit the Minnesota Housing website for more information.